 The snorkeling area is located in the southwest of the island.
 Here the coast forms two small bay, under the shelter of which a coral reef has grown.

 At the foot of the cliffs, the reef forms a shallow flat (↕0.5-1m), which then descends in irregular slopes (↕2-4m).
 On the reef, there is a beautiful diversity of hard coral (often very colorful), and some soft corals.

 The remoteness of Coin de Mire means that the corals are in better condition there than on the main island, but some areas are quite degraded due to the high frequentation of the spot (visited by several boats every day).

 Many fish can be seen at Coin de Mire reef, including the emperor angelfish, several species of butterflyfish, streamlined spinefoot, Moorish Idols, and parrotfish.
 Near the surface, sergeants majors, damselfish, and surge wrasse sometimes have fun swimming around snorkelers.

 Coin de Mire Island is an uninhabited nature reserve.
-The “three islands” tour (which combine a visit to Coin de Mire and Flat and Gabriel Islands) generally include a barbecue on the beach.
+The “three islands” tour (which combines a visit to Coin de Mire and Flat and Gabriel Islands) generally includes a barbecue on the beach.
 Inquire when you book.

 You must be logged in to post a comment.